CabarrusCo/Laserfiche-Workflow-Web-Services-API-Examples/README.md

 + Javascript to PHP
 + Javascript to a Python Webhook

+Each example will be a seperate directory and each directory will have it's own README.md file.

 ### Examples we would love to see added

 + Rust